mfaks/Go-Bowling--Multiplayer/README.md

 # Go Bowling (Multiplayer)

 **PROBLEM STATEMENT:**
-Write the software for the local bowling alley.
-You must simulate bowling with random numbers and make sure the software can keep score for a single player in a game.
+Write the software for the local bowling alley that simulates a traditional bowling game following traditional bowling rules.

 **BOWLING RULES:**

-• The game supports a single or multi-player.

-• The game should prompt for user’s name and send a greeting message at the beginning of the game.

 • There are 10 total frames in a game.